Skip to main content

 The AWS management account is the account used to create the AWS organization.
 It is a payer account and pays all charges accrued by the member accounts (see AWS Organizations terminology and concepts).

-DoiT requires access to the root user credentials of the AWS management account (formerly known as Master Payer Account (MPA)) for billing administration.
+DoiT co-owns the root user credentials of the AWS management account (formerly known as Master Payer Account (MPA)) for billing administration.
 We do not require access to root users of any AWS member accounts.

 Why does DoiT hold the AWS management account root user credentials?